Dylanex1/NBA-2025-Project-/Final_Submission/Final_Report/Final Report.md

 13. `Q13:`This query enables analysts to identify the top-performing coaches who have recently reached the NBA playoffs and evaluate their success based on historical playoff performance.
 14. `Q14:`This query enables analysts to identify if a certain arena is unbiased towards a certain team winning.

+$\pagebreak$

 # Conclusion

-For this project our group used a relational database to model NBA statistics from the 2024/2025 season.
+For this project, our group used a relational database to model NBA statistics from the 2024/2025 season.
 However, this raises the
 question: could a graph database or document database model our data better?